pablovegan/Python-tips-tools/README.md

 ### Debugging

 How many times have you found yourself adding dozens of `print()` statements to your code to catch an error?
 You are not the only one...
 But turns out there is a much better way: use the [debugger](https://python.land/creating-python-programs/python-in-vscode) in your IDE.
 You can add breakpoints, execute single lines, see what value each variable has, step into the functions inside your library, see the call stack...
-A good idea is to debug your tests, since they, ideally, are the best tool to see if your code is really working.
+A good idea is to debug your tests, since they, ideally, are the final check to see if your code is really working.

+*Note: if you don't have an IDE at hand, you can run, through the command line, [The Python Debugger](https://realpython.com/python-debugging-pdb/), which is included in the standard library.*

 ### Timing